jjlg90/flavors_from_home/testing.md

     * In the loggin page, users will be able to see the button "Forgot Password?"
 They will be ask to fill the email field and will receive a password reset email with a link to the password reset page.
 * Easily log in and log out of the site.
     * In the account dropdown user will be able to use this functionality.
-* Have control over my information.
+* * Have control over my shipping information.
+(CRUD)
-    * Users can update their shipping information in their profiles.
+    * Users can update or erase their shipping information in their profiles.
 * Be able to see previous orders summaries.
     * Users can see their order history in their profiles.
 * Be able to sort products.